gasech/studies/algorithms/algorithms.md

 ![Bubble Sort Graphical Example](https://upload.wikimedia.org/wikipedia/commons/c/c8/Bubble-sort-example-300px.gif)

-Normally Bubble Sort is not used in real life scenarios due to how it scales with larger amounts of data, but is a good teaching algorithm.
+Normally Bubble Sort is not used in [real life scenarios due to how it scales with larger amounts of data](https://www.youtube.com/watch?v=k4RRi_ntQc8), but is a good teaching algorithm.

-The algorithms pops up the numbers to the top, just like a bubble (that's a good way of reminding how it works).
+* The algorithms pops up the numbers to the top, just like a bubble (that's a good way of reminding how it works).

 * The algorithm loops through the list and swaps numbers if they are larger than the next.

-* If did not swap items, your list is sorted.
+* If you did not swap items, your list is sorted.

 * If you swapped items, then you have to loop again and again, until no swaps happens.